yonghui-ni/FDRsamplesize_2.0/README.md

 #> [1] 50
 ```

-Step by step to calculate power and sample size.
-This procedure is more
+Or you can calculate power and sample size step by step.
+This procedure
-flexible for user to plug in average power function of other statistical
+is more flexible for user to plug in average power function of other
-tests that are not available in *FDRsamplesize2*.
+statistical tests that are not available in *FDRsamplesize2*.

 ``` r
 pi0=9900/10000                      # proportion of true null hypothesis